Criteria and Terms & Conditions 2018

 - We reserve the right to conduct bag searches at our discretion.

 - Due to Health & Safety reasons we can only allow assistance dogs entry to the festival.
 We regret that non-assistance animals will not be permitted.

 - The festival is a family-friendly event, with the focus on being educational and welcoming.
 We encourage people with varied opinions to attend.
-The festival is open to vegans and non vegans alike.
-An integral condition of entry to the festival is that, whilst we may not agree with each other, that we respect each others’ right to hold different opinions.
+The festival is open to vegans and non-vegans alike.
+An integral condition of entry to the festival is that, whilst we may not agree with each other, we respect each others’ right to hold different opinions.
 We reserve the right to ask you to leave the festival if you break this condition.
-The Organising Team’s decision will be final.
-The KVF Organising Team reserves the right to refuse anyone entry to the festival at their discretion and any person who fails to comply with instructions from a steward or other person acting on behalf of the KVF Organising Team may be ejected.
+The KVF Team’s decision will be final.
+The KVF Team reserves the right to refuse anyone entry to the festival at their discretion and any person who fails to comply with instructions from a steward or other person acting on behalf of the KVF Team may be ejected.

 - We will be taking photographs and filming throughout the festival.
-This is for promotional reasons and to provide evidence for funders, and will be posted to social media and on our website and may also appear in our social impact report.
+This is for promotional reasons and to provide evidence for funders.
+Coverage will be posted to social media, on our website and may also appear in our social impact report.
 Exhibitors, visitors, speakers and performers attending the festival may appear in promotional material without prior consultation.
-If you do not wish to appear in photos or films please alert a member of the Organising Team on arrival at the festival.
+If you do not wish to appear in photos or films please alert a member of the KVF Team on arrival at the festival.

 - By buying a ticket or paying on the door, you agree to follow the above terms and conditions and ensure any accompanying children also do so.